BradleyParkerDev/webpack-setup/README.md

 # Webpack Setup

-This is a basic Webpack setup designed to handle vanilla TypeScript and Tailwind CSS—it can add interactivity to client-side elements in a server-side rendered application; this setup includes Alpinejs and HTMX.
-It includes both development and production configurations.
+This is a basic Webpack setup designed to handle vanilla TypeScript and Tailwind CSS—it can add client-side interactivity to server-side rendered applications.
+This setup includes Alpinejs and HTMX—it also has development and production configurations.
 In production, it employs cache busting—generating a Tailwind CSS build and a JavaScript bundle.

 ## Project Structure
 ```